Saniez-l/holbertonschool-printf/README.md

         return (0);
     }

-Compile avec : gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format _printf.c types_functions_strchar.c types_functions_int.c types_function_binary.c anexfunctions.c testint.c -o printf
+Compile using following command : gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format _printf.c types_functions_strchar.c types_functions_int.c types_function_binary.c anexfunctions.c testint.c -o printf

-## Structure des fichier
+## Structure of files
-+ _printf.c                             //fonction principale
++ _printf.c                             //main function (printf function)
-+ main.                                 //header
++ main.h                                //header
-+ types_function_binary.c               //fonction binaire
++ types_function_binary.c               //function to print in binary
-+ types_functions_int.c                 //fonction int
++ types_functions_int.c                 //function to print an int
-+ types_functions_strchar.c             //fonction string, char and %%
++ types_functions_strchar.c             //function to print a string, char and %%
-+ anexfunctions.c                       //fonction strlen
++ anexfunctions.c                       //reproduction of the strlen standart function
-+ .gitignore                            //file where we put all the tests and executable files
++ .gitignore                            //file containing all the tests and executable files
 + README.md                             //explanation of the project

-## Diagramme
+## Flowchart

 ![How the function works.](image/printf.drawio.png)

-## Regles respectées
+## The rules we followed

 + Editors such as vi, vim, and emacs were used during development.
 + Compilation was performed on Ubuntu 20.04 LTS using gcc with the following options: -Wall -Werror -Wextra -pedantic -std=gnu89.